Code for “Nonunitary Coupled Cluster Enabled by Midcircuit Measurements on Quantum Computers”

-This companion notebook is intended to provide access to the code used to generate results in the publication titled “Non-unitary Coupled Clusters on Gate-based Quantum Computers,” as published in arXiv:2406.11574 in June 2024.
+This companion notebook is intended to provide access to the code used to generate results in the publication titled “Nonunitary Coupled Cluster Enabled by Midcircuit Measurements on Quantum Computers”, as published in arXiv:2406.11574 in June 2024, and in the Journal of Chemical Theory and Computation (DOI: 10.1021/acs.jctc.4c00837) in December 2024.
 It is possible that by the time you read this, the work below may have been streamlined thanks to additional features in Tangelo.
 Please check the documentation.
-Also, the notebook was executed with the packages tangelo==0.4.3, qulacs==0.6.4.1 and pyscf==2.6.1.
+Also, the notebook was executed with the packages tangelo==0.4.3, qulacs==0.6.10 and pyscf==2.6.2.

 This work focuses on state preparation, aiming to efficiently prepare quantum states using both classical and quantum methods.
 Many quantum algorithms rely on high-quality initial states for optimal performance.
 Efficiently preparing these states can significantly reduce the computational cost of probabilistic algorithms such as quantum phase estimation (QPE).
 Fortunately, in quantum chemistry applications, generating approximate wave functions for molecular systems is well-studied.
 Quantum computing stands to benefit from directly importing these classical methods into quantum circuits.
 In this work, we propose a state preparation method based on coupled cluster (CC) theory, a cornerstone of quantum chemistry on classical computers.
 Our approach incorporates mid-circuit measurements into the circuit construction.